-GMAT is one of the prerequisites of joining reputable graduate business schools.
-Those who do exceptionally well throughout their GMAT test prep and through the exams have a good chance of joining business schools of their choice.
-And this can only be achieved if the students have been clever through their GMAT test prep.
+GMAT is one of the prerequisites for joining reputable graduate business schools.
+Those who do exceptionally well throughout their GMAT test prep and through the exams have a good chance of entering business schools of their choice.
+And this can only be achieved if the students have been smart through their GMAT test prep.

 This article will provide you with necessary information regarding how you should be attempting this preparation.

-You might be intimidated at first but it is only a natural reaction.
-GMAT is a lengthy test and there is a lot at stake.
-But the best way of approaching this examination is by staying cool and prepared and by remembering that it is only going to analyse your management skills that you have developed over the last few academic years.
+You might be intimidated at first, but it is only a natural reaction.
+GMAT is a lengthy test, and there is a lot at stake.
+But the best way of approaching this examination is by staying cool and prepared and by remembering that it is only going to analyze your management skills that you have developed over the last few academic years.

-Have a confidence on your acquired and learned skills and prepare well to ace in GMAT…!
+Have a confidence in your acquired and learned skills and prepare well to ace in GMAT…!